Atharv-Nalwade/Sharify/Readme.md

 - Uses S3 bucket for file storage instead of local storage
 - Uploads are done to files(docx|pdf|codes|....), images(png|jpg|....), or miscallenous folder
 - Refactored the codebase to handle the whole process in a modular fashion.
+- Migrated the code to associtae every file with a id and thus downloading is done by refering to the id ( previous was filename)